Twipe Insights

 Examples of news habits that are relevant to industry professionals

 Understanding and strategically leveraging habits can lead to increased and more consistent engagement with publishers’ content.
-By aligning news consumption with readers’ daily routines, publishers can become a partner for life for their readers.
+By aligning news consumption with readers’ daily routines, publishers can become partners for life for their readers.
 Below are some key takeaways of how publishers can leverage readers’ habits.

 1. Drinking Coffee and Reading a Newspaper in the morning